RonzGore/sf-schema-explorer/README.md

 1. Orgs Management(View more info,create,delete, clone and edit)
 2. Get Objects and fields metadata info (whether the field is updateable etc.)
-3. Salesforce Deployable Package Creation and Management (Watch out for this, this one is my favorite!) :hearts:
+3. Salesforce Deployable Package Creation and Management.
+Once this is out, the extension name made need to be changed as then it would no longer just be a Schema Explorer (This one is my favorite and my Admin friends will love it!) :hearts:
 4. Inline insertion of fields and queries in your code files
 5. Support for complex queries with relationships
 6. Your requested or contributed features! :+1: